TOP FISHING SPOTS IN PERTH

 Given Perth’s excellent weather, stunning beaches and various waterways, there are many opportunities for recreational fishing without having to leave the metropolitan area.
 Whether you’re a seasoned angler or new to the sport, you can choose from a variety of fishing hot spots within the vicinity of Perth.
 These fishing trips can be very productive, too, as there are so many different fish species in the water.
 Here are some of the best fishing spots in Perth.

 The calm and clear waters in Hillarys make it a great fishing destination.
 The rock walls at Hillary’s Boat Harbour and the jetty near the Aquarium of Western Australia (AQWA) are popular spots.
-You’ll be able to catch whiting, skippy, tailor, garfish, herring, bream, snook and crabs.
+You’ll be able to catch Whiting, Skippy, Tailor, Garfish, Herring, Bream and Snook.

 Fremantle is another popular destination for land-based fishing, specifically the North and South Mole rock walls.
 Though both fishing spots yield good results, you’ll have slightly better fishing odds in North Mole.
 However, the rocks are more dangerous, so this area isn’t suitable for newbie fishos.
 There are also jetties and boat charters in the area for more fishing opportunities.

-These five fishing spots in Perth highlight the immense number of opportunities there are for recreational fishing in the city.
-Whether you’re fishing from the rocks, on the beach or aboard your boat, you’ll be able to choose from a lot of great fishing spots.
-This means that anglers can have a relaxing and enjoyable fishing trip without having to leave the metropolitan area.
+These five fishing spots in Perth highlight the immense number of opportunities there are for recreational fishing close to the city.
+Whether you’re fishing from the rocks, on the beach or aboard your boat, you’ll be able to choose from a lot of great locations.

 Is there anything else you can add?
 Share your thoughts below.